-Here are 10 ideas to get you thinking about how you can create a personalised farewell for your loved one or even get you thinking about what you want for when you pass.
-All a memorial needs is family and friends gathered to celebrate a loved one’s life.
+Here are 10 ideas to get you thinking about how you can create a personalised memorial for your loved one or even get you thinking about what you want for when you pass.
+All a memorial really needs is family and friends gathered to celebrate a loved one’s life.
 The rest is up to you.

 1. A meal at a favourite restaurant, bar, venue

-2. Open House
+2. Open house memorial

 Have a day or evening where you simply hold an open house at your home.
 People can come and go as they are comfortable.
 You then have the freedom to chat with people as they come.
 You can have a photo DVD going on loop for people to stop and watch, have photo albums out for people to flip through and have a table set up for people to write down memories and messages.
-Being in your own home is a comfortable, safe place to farewell your loved on.
+Being in your own home is a comfortable, safe place to farewell your loved one.

 Did your loved one have a favourite place they liked to visit or somewhere that held significance?
-If so organise a memorial there.
+If so organise a send-off there.
 Hold a picnic at a favourite park, a beach day at their favourite beach, a BBQ in the bush.
 You can hold a small service or simply do something less formal, but there is nothing that says you must have a memorial service in a funeral home.

-4. Favourite hobby
+4. Favourite hobby in honour

-Organise a golf day, a trivia night, a group trip to the football, ten pin bowling night, a night of bingo…whatever your loved ones favourite hobby was organise a day where you all participate in that hobby in honour of them.
+Organise a golf day, a trivia night, a group trip to the football, ten pin bowling night, a night of bingo – whatever your loved one’s favourite hobby was, organise a day where you all participate in that hobby in honour of them.

 After a cremation you may like to have a memorial that incorporates the scattering of your loved ones cremated remains.
-A beach, the park, in the back garden, a boat trip…the location will be very personal to you.
+A beach, the park, in the back garden, a boat trip – the location will be very personal to you.
 Celebrants are more than happy to conduct scattering services for you, or you could do it yourself.
-Some favourite music, a short eulogy, a few tributes.
-There is no set formula and the more personal and from the heart the better anyway.
+Some favourite music, a short eulogy, a few tributes – there is no set formula and the more personal and from the heart the better, anyway.

-6. Movie Night
+6. Movie night memorial

 7. Serve the community to honour your loved one

 Was your loved one known for how they gave for others?
 If so, honour them in a way that gives back to the community.
 Have a session where you all donate blood, a tree planting day, cleaning up the neighbourhood, get together and cook meals to feed the homeless or engage in the charity your loved one was involved in.
 Options here are endless and if you are considering honouring your loved one by giving back to your community contact your local council or charities in your area.
 I am sure they would be thrilled with the offer of help for a part of a day by a group of people wanting to give back.